diku-dk/futhark/docs/language-reference.rst

 ``break``
 .........

-In the interpreter, pause execution after evaluating the expression.
+In the interpreter, pause execution *before* evaluating the expression.
 No effect for compiled code.

 ``incremental_flattening(no_outer)``